Sunday, February 28, 2010

 (photo credit to Zen'YeCin 'Eun)

-Mahaba Island – [Inopacan, Leyte ] *(n.)
-One of the four islands in the Cuatro Islas.
-So called because it is flat and elongated in shape.
-The name Mahaba is from the Tagalog word haba meaning “long” after the visitors in the place described it to be.
+Mahaba Island [Inopacan, Leyte] One of the four islands in the Cuatro Islas.
+So called because of its elongated shape.
+Mahaba is from the Tagalog word haba, meaning “long.”
+Of course, we cannot argue why visitors in the place would describe the island as the longest among the four.

-Along the shore in the island are the growing mangroves, white sandy beaches, limestone cliffs, and very clear pristine sea water.
-Towering coconut trees and some trees also abound in the island.
+Along the shore of the island are growing mangroves, white sandy beaches, limestone cliffs, and crystal clear pristine sea water.
+Towering coconut trees and some trees also abound on the island.

-Some fishermen built their houses in the island where they settled along with their families.
-They built concrete cistern near their houses to catch and store rainwater as their main source of freshwater.
+Fishermen built their houses in the island.
+They settled along with their families.
+A concrete cistern is built near their houses to catch and store rainwater as their source of freshwater though they would also go to mainland to fetch potable water.

 by Edgie Polistico